Battle of Plattsburgh: The False Nile

 Both commanders would have seen the parallels of Macdonough's anchorage on Lake Champlain to that of the French under Vice Admiral Francois-Paul Brueys, opposing British Rear Admiral Sir Horatio Nelson, at the Battle of the Nile in Aboukir Bay on 1 August 1798.
 A study of Nelson's battles was part of the professional knowledge expected of naval commanders.
 But Macdonough did all that Brueys did not.
 He expected to take advantage of the prevailing winds on Lake Champlain that constrained Downie's axis of approach.
 "Because nearly every circumstance that worked to Nelson's advantage proved disadvantageous to Downie, the Battle of Lake Champlain is sometimes called the False Nile by the English."
 The British naval historian William Laird Clowes regarded Macdonough's False Nile victory as "a most notable feat, one which, on the whole, surpassed that of any other captain of either navy in this war."

 Land battle

-Although Prévost's attack was supposed to coincide with the naval engagement, it was slow to get under way.
+Although Prevost's attack was supposed to coincide with the naval engagement, it was slow to get under way.
 Orders to move were not issued until 10 a.m, when the battle on the lake had been under way for over an hour.
 The American and British batteries settled down to a duel in which the Americans gained a slight advantage, while Brisbane's feint attack at the bridges was easily repulsed.